From 11 to 15 December 2017 EUMeTrain is running an event week related to meteorological warnings in Europe.

 2001 as a consequence of severe storm “Lothar” (26.12.1999) a system for severe weather warnings covering wind, rain and snow events had been

 In 2009 the warning system has been improved and optimized with the integration in the NinJo software.
 This highly reliable warning system contains a controlling part which is monitoring the different interfaces.
 The warning contents are easy configu-rable or can be edited before sending, covering all the different customer’s needs.
 Depending on the event type a closer collaboration with experts from other administrations for natural hazards as for flash floods, avalanches or forest fires takes place before and during a warn event.

 A case study will be presented, illustrating the work of decision making, the coordination with internal and external experts, the warn handling (issues, modifications) and the variety of warning products.

-The case study includes 3 examples of advection the tropical, warm air mass into the middle latitude (exactly over Poland) at the beginning of last August (2017).
-One of them caused extreme weather condition while the two other less spectacular.
-The focus of presentation will be directed to the latter ones.
-Synoptic analysis will try to reply which factors were instrumental in development of situation and what role played jet stream in each of these cases.
+The case study includes 3 examples of advection of the tropical, warm air mass into the mid latitudes (exactly over Poland) at the beginning of last August (2017).
+One of them caused extreme weather conditions while the other two less spectacular.
+The focus of the presentation will be directed to the latter ones.
+Synoptic analysis will try to answer which factors were essential in development of the situation and what role did the jet stream play in each of these cases.